The moduli space of non-Abelian vortices in Yang-Mills-Chern-Simons-Higgs theory: The model

 We consider ${\cal N}=2$ supersymmetric Maxwell-Yang-Mills-Chern-Simons-Higgs (YMCSH) theory in $d=2+1$ dimensions with the gauge group $G=(\U(1)\times G')/\mathbb{Z}_{n_0}$ and often take $G'$ to be $\SU(N)$, but will keep it general in most equations. $n_0$ is the greatest common divisor of the Abelian charges of the invariants of $G'$.
 In particular, for $G'=\SU(N)$ it is $n_0=N$, for $G'=\SO(2M),\USp(2M)$ it is $n_0=2$ and for $G'=\SO(2M+1)$ it is $n_0=1$. $M\in\mathbb{Z}_{>0}$ is taken to be a non-negative integer, whereas $N$ is always the rank of $G$.

 The bosonic part of the Lagrangian density reads

 where $a=1,2,\ldots,\dim(G')$ is the gauge index for $G'$ and the index $0$ denotes the $\U(1)$ gauge group.
 The gauge couplings $e,g$ are for the $\U(1)$ and the $G'$ part of the Yang-Mills term, respectively.
-Similarly the two Chern-Simons couplings $\kappa,\mu$ are for the $\U(1)$ and the $G'$ part of the Chern-Simons term, respectively.
+Similarly, the two Chern-Simons couplings $\kappa,\mu$ are for the $\U(1)$ and the $G'$ part of the Chern-Simons term, respectively, and take values in real and integer numbers: $\kappa\in\mathbb{R}$ and $\mu\in\mathbb{Z}$.
+The integral condition on the coupling renders the non-Abelian Chern-Simons term invariant under large gauge transformations \cite{Deser:1981wh}.
 The $\NF=N$ complex scalar fields $H$ are in the fundamental representation of $G'$ and are therefore $N\times\NF$ complex matrices and the real scalar field $\phi^a$ is in the adjoint representation of $G'$ ($\phi^0$ is a singlet).
 The mass matrix $m$ is a complex $\NF\times\NF$ matrix which gives rise to the mass-deformed version of the theory at hand (see e.g.~ref.~\cite{Eto:2011cv} for a mass-deformed version of Yang-Mills-Higgs theory with arbitrary gauge groups), but in this paper we will consider only the case of $m=0$.
 We fix our conventions as

 with $\phi = \phi^\alpha t^\alpha$ and $A_\mu = A_\mu^\alpha t^\alpha$.
 Here we choose a standard notation \beq \tr(t^\alpha t^\beta) = \frac{1}{2}\delta^{\alpha\beta}, \quad t^0 = \frac{{\bf 1}_N}{\sqrt{2N}}, \eeq for $\alpha,\beta = 0,1,2,\ldots,\dim(G')$, which are gauge group indices running over both $\U(1)$ and $G'$.
 The so-called Fayet-Illiopoulos (FI) parameter $\xi>0$ is positive, which ensures stable supersymmetric vacua.
 To simplify the notation, we define the following parameter \beq v \equiv \sqrt{\frac{\xi}{N}} > 0. \eeq